brooklynrail/brooklynrail-platform/content/people/chris-taylor.md

 name: Chris Taylor
 first_name: Chris
 last_name: Taylor
-short_bio: "**Chris Taylor** is an architect, educator, and director of Land Arts of the American West at Texas Tech University.
-His research interests investigate land art, landscape, embodied fieldwork, and making-based design.
-  In 2001, he began developing Land Arts as a semester abroad program in our own backyard to investigate the intersection of human construction and the evolving shape of the planet.
-His books, Land Arts of the American West and Incubo Atacama Lab, chronicle the evolution of this field research—operating across the arid lands of the Americas.
-He has lectured extensively at institutions including Yale University, Parsons The New School, Tyler School of Art in Philadelphia, and elsewhere. "
+short_bio: "**Chris Taylor** was born in West Germany, raised in Southwest Florida waters, and lives in the arid American Southwest.
+An architect, educator, and director of Land Arts of the American West at Texas Tech University, Taylor is deeply committed to the intersection of human construction and the evolving nature of the planet.
+Terminal Lake Exploration Platform, created with support from the Graham Foundation for Advanced Studies in the Fine Arts, continues to facilitate visual and performative research within under-examined basins and internal aquatic fringes.
+Taylor studied architecture at the University of Florida and the Graduate School of Design at Harvard and is a member of the Lubbock Scapes Collective."
 portraits:
   - media: 2023/01/chris-taylor
 rail_contributor_url: https://brooklynrail.org/contributor/Chris-Taylor